forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 [in work]
 Both the UN charter and the covenants on Civil & Political Rights and on Economic and Cultural state a people have the right for self determination.
 A people is not specified however.

 > Self-determination including [regional] autonomy and the right for secession is ideally [clearer] specified.
 Then autonomy questions for regions all across the world can be handled according to specified principles.
-How the UK allows Scotland to decide itself is considered exemplary, however it is acknowledged that the situation is more complex in other settings when a more central/connecting part wants to secede (for example in Switzerland in 1848, some of the central Cantons wanted to form a 'Sonderbund', which was then prevented by the other cantons).
+How the UK allows Scotland to decide itself is considered exemplary, however it is acknowledged that the situation is more complex in other settings when a more central/connecting part wants to secede (for example in Switzerland in 1848, some of the central Cantons wanted to form a 'Sonderbund', which was then prevented by the other cantons.

 ### Refs Self Determination and its Interpretations
 ##### Saul 2011